RESTful web-services in JSIDPlay2

 <pathToMusicCollection> & # (2)

-1. pathToHVSC is used to read song length file database contained in HVSC
+1. pathToHVSC is used to read a song length file database contained in HVSC

-Note: The pathToMusicCollection is traversed recursively and every song is converted to a 8KHz WAV recording.
+Note: The pathToMusicCollection is traversed recursively, and every song is converted to an 8KHz WAV recording.
 You will need about 250GB disk space to store them!
-After every created WAV file an audio fingerprint is created and stored in the database.
+After every created WAV file, an audio fingerprint is created and stored in the database.

 Now, grant permission to execute that script: